darrenjhsu/XSNAMD/README.md

 ### If you have an equilibrium run of one protein, a static measurement, and a difference signal to fit

-This is the ideal setting.
+This is the ideal setting and is the typical case of a real application.

 1. Assuming the input data are prepared in data/PROT1/, where PROT1 is your protein's name.